MicrosoftDocs/well-architected/well-architected/operational-excellence/workload-supply-chain.md

 You can use Terraform, Bicep, and Azure Resource Manager for IaC deployments.
 Depending on your requirements and your team's familiarity with the tools, you might use one or more of these tools for your deployments and management of the resources.

-## Organizational alignment

-Cloud Adoption Framework provides guidance for central teams to provide workload landing zones.
-The workload landing zones are where the workload's custom supply chain will deploy applications into.

-For more information, see [Landing zones](/azure/cloud-adoption-framework/ready/landing-zone) and the [Azure landing zone design principles](/azure/cloud-adoption-framework/ready/landing-zone/design-principles).

 ## Example

 For an example that shows how to use Azure Pipelines to build a CI/CD pipeline, see [Azure Pipelines baseline architecture](/azure/devops/pipelines/architectures/devops-pipelines-baseline-architecture).